pivotal/docs-tas-adapter/user-authentication-overview.md

 # User authentication with Application Service Adapter

-On this page, learn how Application Service Adapter authenticates and authorizes users by using the Kubernetes API server.
+In this topic, learn how Application Service Adapter authenticates and authorizes users by using the Kubernetes API server.

 ## <a id="background"></a> Background